bbauska/UofM-AdvStyling/readme.md

 So, what I have here is just a quick little shot of some of the most common devices and their screen sizes.

--   With the iPhone 4, you\'d want to think about breakpoints at 320px
+-   With the iPhone 4, you&apos;d want to think about breakpoints at 320px
     and maybe 480.

--   The iPhone 5, when that came along, all of a sudden, you\'d need to think about a different max width because it\'s up to 568px.
+-   The iPhone 5, when that came along, all of a sudden, you&apos;d need to think about a different max width because it&apos;s up to 568px.

 -   iPhone 6 got a little bit bigger still, and then the

--   iPhone 6+, well, let\'s just agree it\'s ridiculous.
+-   iPhone 6+, well, let&apos;s just agree it&apos;s ridiculous.
 The new iPhone
-    is supposedly going to be even smaller so you\'d need to think about new screen sizes for that.
+    is supposedly going to be even smaller so you&apos;d need to think about new screen sizes for that.

 -   We also have the Galaxy S3 and S4, they have very similar